-Criteria from the list above are used to determine eligibility for gifted services, Scholars with Promise (K-12), part-time services at the zoned school (K-5), and full-time services at the G.O.
+Criteria from the list above are used to determine eligibility for gifted services, parttime services at the zoned school (K-5) and full-time services at the G.O.
 Center (3-5).
 Multiple criteria are reviewed and no one piece of information can determine eligibility or ineligibility.
 If a student is found ineligible for full-time services, he or she may be considered by the local school committee for part-time school-based services.
 If a student is found ineligible for gifted services, the decision may be appealed by the parents or the student.
-Students may also be referred again the following school year if there is additional information not available during the initial referral.
-Each file is read by committee members until at least four agree that the student is eligible or ineligible.
-Each reader takes a holistic case study approach to the file and reads all of the information to determine if there is enough evidence to support the need for services for students with attributes of giftedness.
+Students may also be referred again the following school year if there is additional or new information not available during the initial referral.